Simultaneous Multi-die Floorplanning and Technology Assignment: The Proposed Method

 \subsection{Phase I: Initial Die Assignment}

-This stage aims to evenly assign the given blocks $\mathcal{B}$ to the dies $\mathcal{D}$, such that the subsequent floorplanning may converge faster than a random initial solution.
-Suppose there are $n$ blocks, $m$ dies with $k$ technologies, where $k \le m$.
-The area of a block $b_i$ is denoted as $A(b_i, t_i, \rho_i)$, where $t_i$ is the technology assigned to $b_i$ and $\rho_i$ is its aspect ratio.
-The area $A(b_i, t_i, \rho_i)$ can be estimated using the machine learning (ML) model described in Section~\ref{sec:ppa_models}.
-Note that the aspect ratio is a layout tool parameter and an input feature to the ML model.
-In the initial assignment, the aspect ratios of all blocks are temporarily set be 1.
-The initial die assignment involves three steps, which are elaborated as follows.
+This stage aims to evenly assign the $n$ given blocks in $\mathcal{B}$ to the $m$ dies in $\mathcal{D}$ across $k$ technologies ($k \le m$), such that the subsequent floorplanning may converge faster than a random initial solution.
+The area of a block $b_i$ is denoted as $A(b_i, g_i, \rho_i)$, where $g_i$ is the assigned technology and $\rho_i$ is its aspect ratio.
+This area is estimated using the ML model described in Section~\ref{sec:background}.
+Note that the aspect ratio $\rho_i$ is a layout tool parameter used as an input feature to the ML models.

-{\bf Step 1: Average die area estimation.} Assuming the $k$ technologies $g_1, g_2, ..., g_k$ are ordered from the oldest (largest) to the newest (smallest).
-The first step is to estimate the average die area for all dies in $\mathcal{D}$.
-In order to do so, we temporarily assign all blocks to the oldest technology $g_1$ and scale all newer technology dies to the area of $g_1$.
-For example, if $g_1=14$nm, then we scale a $7$nm die by a factor of $4$.
-This ensures that all blocks and all dies are normalized to the oldest technology.
-Let the area of the die in the oldest technology be a variable $z$.
-To ensure that all dies have approximately the same area in their own technologies, we enforce
+{\bf Step 1: Average die area estimation.} Assuming the $k$ technologies $g_1, g_2, ..., g_k$ are ordered from oldest (largest) to newest (smallest).
+This step estimates the average die area $z$ for all dies in $\mathcal{D}$ to accommodate all blocks in $\mathcal{B}$.
+To do this, we temporarily assign all $n$ blocks to the oldest technology $g_1$ with an aspect ratio of $1$.
+We then normalize the area $z$ of every die to technology $g_1$ by using a scaling factor $s_i$ between a $g_i$ and $g_1$ We assume area scales quadratically with technology feature size (e.g., $s_2=4$ for $g_2=7$nm and $g_1=14$nm).
+To ensure that all dies have approximately the same $z$ area in their respective technologies, we enforce the linear equation

-where $s_i$ indicates the scaling factor between a newer technology and $g_1$.
-By solving this linear equation, we can determine the value of $z$, which represents the approximate equal area for all dies.
-The value of $z$ approximately can accommodate all blocks.
+While the scaling factors $s_i$ are ideal, they are only used in this step to obtain a preliminary area estimate.

-{\bf Step 2: Assigning blocks to dies.} In step 2, all blocks are sorted in non-increasing order of their areas in the oldest technology with an aspect ratio if 1, i.e., $A(b_i, g_1, 1) \forall b_i \in \mathcal{B}$.
-Following this order, the blocks are assigned to dies one by one until the total block area of each die is approximately $z$.
-Note that when a block $b_i$ is assigned to a die with a newer technology $g_j$, its area becomes $A(b_i, g_j, 1)$.
+{\bf Step 2: Assigning blocks to dies.} All blocks in $\mathcal{B}$ are sorted in non-increasing order of their area $A(b_i, g_1, 1)$ in the oldest technology $g_1$ with an aspect ratio of 1.
+Separately, all dies in $\mathcal{D}$ are sorted in increasing order of their technology node (newest to oldest).
+Following the ordered sets, blocks are assigned one-by-one to the first die until the total block area approximately reaches $z$.
+This process is repeated for the remaining blocks and subsequent dies until all blocks are assigned.
+Note that once block $b_i$ is assigned to a die with technology $g_j$, its area becomes $A(b_i, g_j, 1)$.